 - One at a time, take a pastry round with plastic divider and place on a work surface.
 Place 2-3 tablespoons chicken mixture in center of dough round.
 Brush edge of round with egg.
 Using plastic base, fold pastry in half.
 Discard plastic and crimp edges with a fork.
 Transfer filled pastries to prepared baking sheets 1-inch apart.
 Brush tops with egg.

 - Bake, rotating the baking sheet halfway through, until golden-brown, about 25-35 minutes.
-Serve hot with guacamole, red onion and sour cream.
+Serve hot with guacamole, cilantro, red onion and sour cream.